|

 were already members of the British Sun Bathers Association or Federation of British Sun Clubs.
 The inaugural

-been The Severn Valley Sun Club but it was decided to rename it the Shropshire Outdoor Society, and so a new club was formed.
+Severn Valley Sun Club but it was decided to rename it the Shropshire Outdoor Society, and so a new club was formed.

 It was in the January of 1964 that we first saw Crin Cottage, deep in snow.
 Not really the best